pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 Henceforth, we define :math:`\{\vec{Q}\}` as the set of vectors from the gamma point to each Bragg point :math:`\{p
 \in{} P: \vec{\Gamma{}p}\}`.

+From the accuracy point of view it is also reasonable not to have them all on one plain which means that more then 3 Bragg peaks should be used.

 The following routine generates radial and transverse cuts around specified Bragg peaks and calculates the deviation from the expected values.